 Simple English definitions for legal terms

-Read a random definition: examination system
+Read a random definition: branch

 A declaration of continued use is a statement made by the owner of a registered trademark, confirming that the trademark is still being used in commerce.
 The owner must provide evidence of the trademark's use, such as a sample or image.
 This declaration must be filed every five to ten years after the trademark's registration.
 If the owner fails to file the declaration, the trademark may be cancelled.
 This requirement is outlined in Section 8 of the Lanham Act.